Hoverbear/hoverbear.org/content/blog/2022-09-26-declarative-gnome-configuration-in-nixos/index.md

 # Getting Home Manager set up

-Home manager a tool from the Nix ecosystem that helps you take the declarative ideals of Nix/NixOS and apply them to your user's home directory (`$HOME`).
-It plugs in (as a [NixOS module](https://nixos.wiki/wiki/NixOS_modules)) into an existing NixOS configuration, or can be installed on different Linux as a user service.
+Home manager is a tool from the Nix ecosystem that helps you take the declarative ideals of Nix/NixOS and apply them to your user's home directory (`$HOME`).
+It plugs in (as a [NixOS module](https://nixos.wiki/wiki/NixOS_modules)) to an existing NixOS configuration, or can be installed on different Linux as a user service.

 In order to make some parts of your configuration declarative, Home Manager might take control of certain file paths, or set various options in things like `dconf`.